-You will probably have the best opportunities with Locanto if you live in Los Angeles, Miami, or New York as those are their featured boards.
+You will probably have the best opportunities with Locanto if you live in Los Angeles, Miami, or New York.
+Those cities are their featured boards.

-It is free to post your ad to a city board, but, you can pay extra to extend the advertisement to additional cities, remove third-party ads from your listing, or send your ad to the top of a buyer’s search results.
+Posting your ad on a city board is free.
+But, you can pay extra to extend the advertisement to additional cities, remove third-party ads from your listing, or send your ad to the top of a buyer’s search results.

 18. USA Today Classifieds

-The USA Today is one of the most widely circulated newspapers and does a great job of presenting the latest news in a digestible format.
+The USA Today is one of the most widely circulated newspapers.
+It does a great job of presenting the latest news in a digestible format.
 They also have a classified section for the print and online edition.

 This option is probably only best if you have a big-ticket item since it will cost to publish your listings if you sell.
 However, you can get wide exposure to prospective buyers.

-While the vast majority of eBay auctions and sales are delivered via mail, there are local pickup options as well for items that are too large or bulky to ship at a reasonable cost.
+The vast majority of eBay auctions and sales are delivered via mail.
+But, there are local pickup options for items that are too large or bulky to ship at a reasonable cost.

 You might consider this option when looking for or selling antiques, flat screen tv’s, and automobiles (eBay motors).

 eBay can also be a good option if your products don’t sell locally on Craigslist or one of these other sites.
-While it is possible to sell almost anything on a local classified site, there might be weak demand in your market.
+While it’s possible to sell almost anything on a local classified site, there might be weak demand in your market.

-For example, a winter parka or snowshoes will probably sell for a higher price in Alaska than the Louisana bayou where it rarely gets cold enough to snow a significant amount.
+For example, a winter parka or snowshoes will probably sell for a higher price in Alaska than the Louisana bayou.

-Depending on where you live, some sites will be a better option than the others.
+Depending on where you live, some Craigslist alternatives will be a better option than the others.
 The next time you are ready to buy or sell locally online, give one of these a try.
 You might be surprised.